Sisinder/employee-management/README.md

           "success": "Employee 3 updated"
                 }

-4. Delete: Delete the Data of employee based on Emp_id
+4. Delete: To Delete the Data of employee based on Emp_id

         DELETE url: http://127.0.0.1:8000/delete_employee/3/